-We are often experimenting with new tools to create our videos and illustrations.
-It's a changing process!
+We experiment with new tools to create our videos and illustrations.
 Tech is simply a tool in our eyes, and because of that, we focus on our goal of what we are trying to do as our driving force---not the tech itself.
-It's why we believe that you can do video creation with students in the classroom even when tech is limited.
-One thing we love to present on!
+It's why we believe that you can do video creation with students in the classroom even with limited tech.

-When we started (in 2013), we only used a cell phone to record audio, Moviemaker (free), and Microsoft Paint.
+When we started (in 2013), we only used a cell phone to record audio, Moviemaker (free) to edit our videos, and Microsoft Paint to illustrate.
 You can see our milestones here from when we first started.

 Audio Software- Pinky still uses the free program Audacity to record.
 It works for both PC and Apple computers.
 While you don't technically need any audio software (we didn't in the beginning), it adds a lot of awesome features like cutting things out or removing background noise.

-Audio Hardware- Pinky no longer uses a cell phone to record audio or the internal microphone on her laptop.
-She now uses this Yeti microphone.
+Audio Hardware- Pinky now uses this Yeti microphone.
 She also made a "portable sound booth" to put her microphone in which we think has made a difference in our more recent videos.
 You can find a lot of instructions for making one of these online!

 I notice you animate some portions of your videos.
 What tool do you use to animate?

-Our videos are mostly a series of comics timed to audio, but sometimes they contain minor animations.
-At this time, we do not use a fancy animation program.
-We create an image, save it, reopen it to make a slight change (such an image rotation or position change), save the new image, and repeat--- and we eventually end with a series of images that can appear animated once they are all put into a movie editing program in order.
+We don't truly animate.
+Our videos are a series of illustrations timed to audio, but when the illustrations are placed closely together with minor alterations, they can give an animated look.
+To do this, we create an image, save it, reopen it to make a slight change (such an image rotation or position change), save the new image, and repeat--- and we eventually end with a series of images that can appear animated once they are all put into a movie editing program in order.
 If trying this out, we would suggest naming your images numerically in sequence as shown below.